-Students first apply for an internship through the college internship coordinator by submitting an application, resume and official transcript.
+Students first apply for an internship through the college internship coordinator by submitting an application and resume.
 Applications are then submitted to the department head of the student’s respective department for permission to participate.
 Once approval is given, students’ application packets are sent to potential employers.

 Employers are provided complete application packets of students majoring in the employers’ particular area of interest.
 Students are subject to organizations’ usual selection processes and employment terms, such as pay and work schedule, which are negotiated directly between the employer and the student intern.
 Once a student is hired, he/she is assigned a faculty supervisor.
 A cooperative agreement and plan of work are signed by the organization’s representative, the student intern and the faculty adviser.
 The internship coordinator administers this process.
 For more information please see FAQs or e-mail email@example.com.

 Intern Weekly Activity Report Fill-in